ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 | **Movement** | A completed heap node has a stable address, so its direct pointers remain valid | The private arena may move while growing; relative offsets remain valid.
 A published arena no longer moves |
 | **Lifetime** | Atomic per-node reference counts establish uniqueness and recursively free or pool unreachable records | Parser-private sharing markers, exact accepted-graph reconstruction, published copy-on-write markers, and one owner count for bulk arena lifetime; no collector |

-There is no honest single “arena speedup” to print beside that list.
-The history contains no paired evidence that indexing alone improved throughput; each later experiment compared against the Rust revision immediately before it.
+There is still no honest single “arena speedup” to print beside that list—the confession from the start of this era stands.
 The evidence supports the individual choices, not an invented sum of their percentages.